Contract Management Software Buyer’s Guide for Teams

 Compare platforms using a consistent checklist to ensure fair evaluation.

-- Templates and intake forms: Streamlined creation for non-legal teams.
+• Contract Drafting templates and intake forms: Streamlined creation for non-legal teams.

-- Dashboards and reporting: Real-time visibility into metrics and contract status.
+• Reports & Analytics: Real-time visibility into metrics and contract status.

-- Integrated e-signatures: Eliminates switching between tools.
+• Integrated e-signatures: DocuSign and Penneo without switching between tools.

 Step 3: Balance Customization vs. Ease of Use